httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 For presentation purposes, objects that fit completely within the line-length limits are presented on a single line using compact notation with no leading space.
-Objects that would exceed line-length limits are presented across multiple lines (one line per key-value pair) with 2 spaces of leading indentation.
+Objects that would exceed line-length limits are presented across multiple lines (one line per key-value pair) with two spaces of leading indentation.

 Checksum mechanisms described in this document are media-type agnostic and do not provide canonicalization algorithms for specific formats.